A lot or a little?

 Is it any good?

-Making the jump from a short, early reader to a chapter book is a huge milestone for the beginning reader.
-IVY + BEAN makes it easier with its large-print, easy-to-follow text, expressive illustrations -- and, most important, two colorful 7-year-old girls.
+IVY + BEAN makes the jump to chapter books easier with its large-print, easy-to-follow text, expressive illustrations -- and, most important, two colorful 7-year-old girls.
 Reminiscent of the classic Beverly Cleary series about Ramona, here's another book series about friendship, silliness, pranks, adventure, getting in trouble, and challenges with siblings that's a sure hit with kids.

 So typical of real life, these girls, who are neighbors, are urged by their respective mothers to play together.
 Ivy appears quiet, dainty, and dutiful, and Bean is wild, dirty, and full of sass.
 Not until they join forces against Bean's older sister do they discover each other's unique qualities.
 Ivy is actually studying to become a witch.
 Bean knows how to move through the neighborhood via backyards.
 Here's to the beginning of a beautiful friendship.

 Families can talk about the old adage, "Don't judge a book by its cover."
 Ivy and Bean had no interest in being friends when they met because each thought the other was too different.
 What do they discover about each other?